benbjurstrom/cognito-jwt-guard/README.md

  If a local Laravel user is found the guard will authenticate them for the duration of the request.
 If one is not found and Single Sign-On is enabled this package will create a new Laravel user.

  Note that this package does not provide methods for exchanging a username and password for a token.
-As such it is intended to be used with Laravel API-driven applications where the client would either obtain the token directly from AWS Cognito or through some centralized authentication server.
+As such it is intended to be used with Laravel API-driven applications where the client would either obtain the token directly from AWS Cognito or through a dedicated authentication application.

 ## Installation